-Stuttering can also be referred to as dysfluency, which is basically a fancy term for a disruption in the pattern of speech.
+Stuttering can also be referred to as speech dysfluency, which is basically a fancy term for a disruption in the pattern of speech.

 In some cases, stuttering can progress and continue past the age of 5.
 When this occurs, it’s important to see a speech-pathologist for treatment.
 Also, if your child is making facial grimaces, or making abnormal noises, like clicking their tongues, you should seek out a speech-language pathologist sooner rather than later.